Rockncoder/Rockncoder/README.md

 - 👋 Hi, I’m @Rockncoder
 - 👀 I’m interested in Web and Mobile.
-Loving Flutter, SwiftUI, AWS Lambda, MongoDB, and DynamoDB
+Loving Flutter, Kotlin and C++.
+Learning Rust and SwiftUI.
-- 🌱 I’m currently working towards getting more certifications this year in AWS (6), Android, MongoDB, and Terraform.
+- 🌱 I’m currently working towards getting more certifications this year in AWS (6), and Android.
 - 💞️ I’m looking to collaborate on nothing right now, maybe after I get all my certs.
 - 📫 Find me on Twitter at @therockncoder.